Leopold II of Belgium

-Leopold was the founder and sole owner of the Congo Free State, a private project undertaken on his own behalf as a personal union with Belgium.
+Leopold was the founder and sole owner of the Congo Free State, a private colonial project undertaken on his own behalf as a personal union with Belgium.
 He used Henry Morton Stanley to help him lay claim to the Congo, the present-day Democratic Republic of the Congo.
 At the Berlin Conference of 1884–1885, the colonial nations of Europe authorised his claim and committed the Congo Free State to him.
-Leopold ran the Congo by using the mercenary Force Publique for his personal gain.
-He extracted a fortune from the territory, initially by the collection of ivory and, after a rise in the price of natural rubber in the 1890s, by forced labour from the native population to harvest and process rubber.
+Leopold ran the Congo, which he never personally visited, by using the mercenary Force Publique for his personal gain.
+He extracted a fortune from the territory, initially by the collection of ivory and, after a rise in the price of rubber in the 1890s, by forced labour from the native population to harvest and process rubber.

-Leopold's administration of the Congo Free State was characterized by atrocities and systematic brutality, including forced labour, torture, murder, kidnapping, and the amputation of the hands of men, women, and children when the quota of rubber was not met.
-In 1890 and in one of the first uses of the term, George Washington Williams described the practices of Leopold's administration of the Congo Free State as "crimes against humanity".
-These and other facts were established during Leopold's rule by eyewitness testimony, by on-site inspection from an international commission of inquiry, by the investigative journalism and activism of E. D. Morel, and by the 1904 Casement Report.
+Leopold's administration was characterised by systematic brutality and atrocities in the Congo Free State, including forced labour, torture, murder, kidnapping, and the amputation of the hands of men, women, and children when the quota of rubber was not met.
+In one of the first uses of the term, George Washington Williams described the practices of Leopold's administration of the Congo Free State as "crimes against humanity" in 1890.

-While it has proven difficult to accurately estimate the pre-colonial population and the amount by which it changed under the Congo Free State, estimates for the Congolese population decline during Leopold's rule range from 1 million to 15 million.
+While it has proven difficult to accurately estimate the pre-colonial population and the extent to which it changed under the Congo Free State, estimates for the Congolese population decline during Leopold's rule range from 1 million to 15 million.
 The causes of the decline included epidemic disease, a reduced birth rate, and violence and famine caused by the regime.

-In 1908, the reports of deaths and abuse, along with pressure from the Congo Reform Association and other international groups, induced the Belgian Government to take over the administration of the Congo from Leopold during the penultimate year of his rule.
-The Congo Free State was thus reconstituted as a new territory, the Belgian Congo.
+He was widely condemned because of his brutal and oppressive regime in the Congo that resulted in widespread suffering and loss of life including exploitation, violence, and immense human rights abuses, particularly involving the rubber trade.

 Early life

 Leopold was born in Brussels on 9 April 1835, the second child of the reigning Belgian monarch, Leopold I, and of his second wife, Louise, the daughter of King Louis Philippe of France.
+His eldest brother, Louis Philippe, Crown Prince of Belgium, died in infancy in 1834.
+As heir apparent, Leopold was granted the title of Duke of Brabant in 1840.
 The French Revolution of 1848 forced his maternal grandfather, Louis Philippe, to flee to the United Kingdom.
 Louis Philippe died two years later, in 1850.
 Leopold's fragile mother was deeply affected by the death of her father and her health deteriorated.
-She died of tuberculosis that same year, when Leopold was 15 years old.
+She died of tuberculosis the same year, when Leopold was 15 years old.

-Leopold's sister Charlotte became Empress Carlota of Mexico in the 1860s.
-The British monarch at the time, Queen Victoria, was Leopold II's first cousin, since Leopold's father and Victoria's mother were brother and sister.
+Leopold's sister Charlotte became Empress Carlota of Mexico in 1864.
+The British monarch at the time, Queen Victoria, was Leopold II's first cousin, as was Victoria's husband, Prince Albert, since Leopold's father, Albert's father, Duke Ernest I of Saxe-Coburg-Gotha, and Victoria's mother, the then Duchess of Kent, were all siblings.
+As a young man, Leopold II served in the Belgian military and achieved the rank of lieutenant-general.
+He also served in the Belgian Senate during this time.